 - Applications for the Learning Volunteer Programme are currently closed.

 Learning Volunteers at Tring

-Learning Volunteer opportunites for our Museum in Tring, Hertfordshire are currently open.
-Application deadline: 21 May 2018.
+Learning Volunteer opportunites also arise at our Museum in Tring, Hertfordshire.
 For more information visit this page.

 Behind the Seen

 Gain hands-on experience behind the scenes in our science departments, working with our collection of more than 80 million specimens, in the Wildlife Garden, or assisting with developing our special exhibitions.

 You need to be aged 18 or over and share our passion to explore, protect and promote the diversity of the natural world.
 To get the most out of your placement we recommend volunteers commit to one day per week for at least six months.